 The second largest financial centre in the UK (after London), Edinburgh has a strong economy and a high percentage of professionals.
 Banking has been an important industry for over 300 years, since the Bank of Scotland was first established in 1695.
 Historically, the city was also known for publishing and brewing.
 Today, its main focuses are financial services, scientific research, higher education and tourism.
 Edinburgh-based firms, Scottish Widows and Standard Life, have their roots in the city, while Edinburgh is also home to the headquarters of Sainsbury’s Bank, Tesco Bank, TSB Bank and Virgin Money.
 As the centre of Scotland’s government and legal system, the public sector plays a central role in Edinburgh’s economy, and many departments of the Scottish Government are in the city.

-In the past year, house prices in Edinburgh were up 8 per cent on the previous year, with an overall average price of £274,364.
-A hugely sought-after place to live, the people of Edinburgh are some of the most welcoming and hospitable you will care to meet.
+In the past year, house prices in Edinburgh have fallen, with an overall average price of £277,767.
+A hugely sought-after place to live, the people of Edinburgh are some of the most welcoming and hospitable you will ever care to meet.